rkoshak/openhab-rules-tools/deferred/README.md

 `log` |logger
 `is_command` | Indicates whether to send a command or post update

+A second call to defer while a timer already exists will cause the timer to be rescheduled with `when`.
+Beware, `value` is ignored in that case.
+If you want to reschedule and change the `value` you must call `cancel` first.

 ### cancel
 Cancels the Timer for the given Item.